 Ashtanga yoga was engineered to be a system of healing encouraging physical health and spiritual growth – a path to the “true self” which is free from suffering.
 There is some preliminary research and effort at using ashtanga yoga to help people with all kinds of physical and emotional challenges.
 The Trini Foundation is using ashtanga yoga to help people in recovery from addictions.
 In a small study of twice weekly ashtanga yoga training in female college students, “participants were show to have increased upper body muscular endurance and increased trunk flexibility.
 There was additional evidence supporting positive effects on cardiovascular fitness, perceived stress, and mental health.”
 A study is presently underway at the University of Windsor in Canada about the beneficial effects of ashtanga yoga for breast cancer survivors.

-Dr. Ochester offers yoga instruction and classes through her mindfulness coaching practice, Clear Mind Open Heart, LLC.
 Here are some helpful resources for those interested in learning more about Ashtanga yoga:

 - Maya Yoga – Kansas City studio offering traditional Mysore and led classes

 - Ashtanga Primary Series video with Sri K Pattabhi Jois

 - R. Sharath Jois leading Primary Series in Mysore, India

 - Ashtanga Primary Series video with Kino MacGregor

 - Michael Gannon’s From Earth to Heaven Ashtanga Yoga video